GEAI meets ESC

 The European Solidarity Corps spans a wide range of areas, such as environment, health, inclusion, digital technologies, culture, sport, etc. One thing all the activities have in common is a clear European and intercultural learning dimension.
 ESC is a mutually beneficial process, where everybody gains from getting to know the other’s culture.

-Are you between 18 and 30 and willing to spend from two up to 12 months abroad as an ESC volunteer?
-CLICK HERE for further information.
+Are you between 18 and 30 and willing to spend up to 12 months abroad as an ESC volunteer?
+Get in touch!